We're a state-of-the-art facility ranked #1 in Epping for “resident experience”

 Let’s talk about residential care that feels like home

 For many Chinese families, care is a family conversation built on love and responsibility.
 Our coordinators take time to understand your story and show how we can make the move into a Chinese retirement home supportive, personal and true to your values.
-Reach out today to begin the conversation.
-We’d be honoured to welcome you.

 Celebrating Chinese heritage together